 How much is a gram of weed?

-Most people start out small with their first few cannabis purchases.
+Most people start small with their first few cannabis purchases.
 A gram is a good portion.
-It lets you sample the strain, roll a joint and get a feel for the product.
-Especially for those using medical marijuana, nothing is worse than making a big purchase on a new strain of cannabis only to find out that it doesn’t solve your medical issues at all.
+It lets you sample the strain, roll a joint, and get a feel for the product.
+Especially for those using medical marijuana, nothing is worse than making a big purchase on a new strain of cannabis only to find out that it doesn’t’ solve your medical issues at all.

 How much is a gram of weed?
 The best way to grasp the approximate size of a gram of cannabis is to think about a good-sized nug.
-One gram will roll one decently sized blunt, or one or two average sized joints.
-If you are using for medicinal purposes, it won’t last very long, perhaps less than a day.
-If you just smoke a bowl before bed at night, it could last a few days.
-If you have friends, its’ not going to last very long at all.
+One gram will roll one decently sized blunt or one or two average-sized joints.
+If you are using it for medicinal purposes, it won’t’ last very long, perhaps less than a day.
+If you smoke a bowl before bed at night, it could last a few days.
+If you have friends, it’s not going to last very long at all.

 How much is an eighth of weed?

 An eighth of weed can last for a week or less if you are careful with your smoking.
 A wake and bake each day, but no more.
-For medical marijuana patients, who on average smoke between one to two grams a day for the treatment of chronic pain, an eighth won’t last very long at all.
+For medical marijuana patients, who on average smoke between one to two grams a day to treat chronic pain, an eighth won’t’ last very long at all.

 How much is a quarter of weed?